slowernews/wisdom-tldr/README.md

 > *'Intelligence is the most sensitive trigger point for envy.'*

 > *'Great spirits have always found violent opposition from mediocrities.
 The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence.' -- Einstein*

+CHALLENGE: Be humble and [listen](#on-listening).
+Blindspots are dangerous.

+> *'When somebody says something bad about you, is negativity.
+When everyone says it, is advice.'*

+> *'If too many users are wrong, it's probably your fault.'*

 ===
 ###On listening